 Living in New York City, you need to be mindful of one more thing: whether you need a jumbo or qualify for a conventional mortgage.
-The choice will be made for you based on the size of your loan, but a jumbo mortgage is not as daunting as it sounds.
+The choice will be made for you based on your loan’s size, but a jumbo mortgage is not as daunting as it sounds.

 Why do you need to know about Jumbo Loans?Why do you need to know about Jumbo Loans?

 In high-cost areas, which NYC certainly qualifies, the maximum borrowing amount for a conforming loan $636,150.
 Fannie Mae or Freddie Mac will purchase this maximum loan amount.
 If your mortgage is more than $636,150, you need to apply for a jumbo mortgage loan.

 Although the maximum conforming loan limit was recently increased by the Federal Housing Finance Agency (the first time in about a decade) from $625,500, the median price in Manhattan was $1.2 million in the second quarter, more than 7% higher than a year ago.

 It means, when shopping for an apartment, you may very well need a jumbo mortgage.

-This compares to high-flying days of the prior decade when lending standards were relaxed for all loans, including jumbo mortgages.
+This compares to the high-flying days of the prior decade when lending standards were relaxed for all loans, including jumbo mortgages.
 Lenders even granted loans to borrowers without verifying income.
-Those days are long gone, so be prepared to provide documentation, including for income, assets, and any property owned.
+Those days are long gone, so be prepared to provide documentation, including income, assets, and any property owned.

 Is the rate higher?Is the rate higher?

 The answer is pleasantly surprising for those that are applying for a jumbo mortgage.
 These days, the rate is lower.
-The 30 years fixed jumbo mortgage rate in the New York City area was 3.95%, versus 4.12% for a conventional fixed-rate, 30-year mortgage, according to a recent Bankrate survey.
+According to a recent Bankrate survey, the 30 years fixed jumbo mortgage rate in the New York City area was 3.95%, versus 4.12% for a conventional fixed-rate, 30-year mortgage.
 Historically, the jumbo rate has been about 0.25% higher.